-Helaba's impaired-loans ratio increased sharply to 3.1% by end-1H24 (end-2022: 0.8%), above that of its peers, driven by defaults in the bank's CRE portfolio and, more recently, in the bank's corporate loan book.
-Impaired loans generation was higher in Helaba's CRE portfolio compared with other Landesbanken in the 18 months to end-1H24.
-We project Helaba's impaired-loans ratio to continue to increase, albeit at a slower rate, to around 4% in 2025, driven by CRE and corporate defaults, also on the back of the weaker German economy.
-At the same time, we expect the bank to increase impaired workouts and sales.
+Helaba's impaired loans ratio increased sharply to 3.4% at end-2024 (end-2022: 0.8%), above that of its peers, driven by defaults in the bank's CRE portfolio and, more recently, in the corporate loan book.
+Impaired loans generation was higher in Helaba's CRE portfolio compared with other Landesbanken in the two years to end-2024.
+We project Helaba's impaired loans ratio to increase at a significantly slower rate in 2025, driven by CRE and corporate defaults, also on the back of the weaker German economy.
+At the same time, we expect the bank to increase impaired loans workouts.

-Helaba's Stage 2 loans ratio increased to 27% at end-1H24 (end-2023: 8%), significantly above its peers.
+Helaba's Stage 2 loans ratio more than tripled to 26% at end-2024, significantly above its peers.
 However, we believe this does not indicate heightened risk as the stage transfer is largely driven by a shift of the management overlay from a post-model to an in-model adjustment.
+The majority of Stage 2 loans were internally classified as investment grade at end-2024.